CitizenLense/Pilot/README.md

-CitizenLens: CDF Project Feedback System
+#CitizenLense: CDF Project Feedback System

-CITIZENLENS is a sentiment analysis project.
+CitizenLense is a sentiment analysis project.
 It allows users to view the sentiments of a constituency based on the completion of CDF projects.
 After receiving input from users through a USSD code:

 	  * 789 *9085635#
 This input is taken through a sentiment analysis model that processes the text data and outputs the result of the analyzed sentiment into a webpage.